qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 vertexes, but will capture the clicks' positions so that you can use them as reference points to then lock distance, angle or X, Y, Z, M relative values.

+In the |cadConstruction| :sup:`Construction mode` you will find a drop-down menu where you can choose to:

+* |checkbox| :guilabel:`Record Construction Guides`: All construction steps are rendered as dashed lines.
+Each step that you perform is visually represented, allowing you to trace the construction process.
+The guides are displayed as long as :guilabel:`Advanced Digitizing` remains active.
+* |checkbox| :guilabel:`Show Construction Guides`: Allows you to make construction guides visible or hidden on the canvas.
+When enabled, all active guides are displayed, offering better spatial orientation and precision during the digitizing process.
+* |checkbox| :guilabel:`Snap to Visible Construction Guides`: The guides are snap-able, allowing you to start new construction steps from any point along the existing guides.
+* Choose :guilabel:`Clear Construction Guides` to remove all the guides from the canvas.

 As an example, the construction mode can be used to draw some point at an exact distance from an existing point.